submission001/anonymoussubmission_automl/README.md

 ## License
-The benchmarking datasets are released under this licensing scheme: [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+The versions of datasets in this benchmark are released under this license: [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-We do not own any of the datasets in the benchmark and this benchmark can only be used for noncommercial purposes.
-Please also refer to the licenses of the original sources for each dataset linked in the [multimodal_text_benchmark README](multimodal_text_benchmark/README.md).
+Note that the datasets in this benchmark are modified versions of previously publicly-available original copies and we do not own any of the datasets in the benchmark.
+Any data from this benchmark which has previously been published elsewhere falls under the original license from which the data originated.
+Please refer to the licenses of each original source linked in the [multimodal_text_benchmark README](multimodal_text_benchmark/README.md).

 ## Install the Benchmark Suite